 - 2 cups powdered sugar sifted

 - 4 ½ oz cream cheese full fat brick style, softened slightly

 - 1 teaspoon pure vanilla extract

 - Start by making the blueberry filling so that it has enough time to cool.
 Combine all of the blueberry filling ingredients in a small saucepan and stir until it comes to a boil and starts to thicken.
-Keep stirring and once thick remove from heat and let cool to room temperature in a non-metal bowl or container.2 ¼ cups blueberries, ¼ cup granulated sugar, 2 tablespoon lemon juice, 1 ½ tablespoon corn starch, 3 tablespoon water
+Keep stirring and once thick remove from heat and let cool to room temperature in a non-metal bowl or container.2 ¼ cups blueberries, ¼ cup granulated sugar, 2 tablespoons lemon juice, 1 ½ tablespoons corn starch, 3 tablespoons water

 - Dissolve yeast and 1 teaspoon granulated sugar in the warm water.
 Stir until dissolved and let sit for a few minutes until a foam starts to form on top.
-See notes if a foam doesn’t form.½ cup warm water, 1 package yeast, 1 teaspoon granulated sugar
+See notes if a foam doesn’t form.½ cup warm water, 1 packet yeast, 1 teaspoon granulated sugar

 - Sift the flour into a large bowl and make a well.
 Add the yeast mixture and the rest of the ingredients into the well.
 Mix until a sticky dough forms and the flour is incorporated.
 The dough will be very wet and sticky.
 If it is too wet and doesn’t resemble a dough, add a bit more flour.
-It will be less sticky after rising.5 cups all purpose flour, ⅓ cup granulated sugar, ¾ cup butter, 2 eggs, 1 teaspoon vanilla extract, ¾ cup warm milk, ⅛ teaspoon sea salt
+It will be less sticky after rising.5 cups all purpose flour, ⅓ cup granulated sugar, ¾ cup unsalted butter, 2 large eggs, 1 teaspoon pure vanilla extract, ¾ cup warm milk, ⅛ teaspoon sea salt

 - Cover with a damp cloth and place in a warm area to rise for about 30 minutes, or until doubled in size (see notes).

 - While the dough is rising, mix together all of the cinnamon filling ingredients to form a paste.
-Set aside for later.⅓ cup butter, ½ cup brown sugar, 2 tablespoon cinnamon
+Set aside for later.⅓ cup butter, ½ cup brown sugar, 2 tablespoons cinnamon

 - Prepare baking pan by buttering with a pat of butter or greasing with cooking spray.